 View other City of Hobart parks and reserves.

-License to sell alcohol may be required
+Licence to sell alcohol may be required

-Large open park – Capacity varies for each site
+Large open park – capacity varies for each site

 Equal access varies depending upon site.
 Paths are defined although most are gravel and/or grass.